-Fort Bragg, N.C. is the home of the 82nd Airborne Division, Special Operations Forces, 18th Airborne Corps, Air Force, and PsyOps.
+PCS orders to Fort Bragg, NC?
+Welcome to Coastal North Carolina!
+Bragg is famously known as the home of the 82nd Airborne Division, but it also houses Special Operations Forces, 18th Airborne Corps, Air Force, and PsyOps.
 It is one of the largest Army installations in the world and is home to more than 50,000 active duty soldiers.
-Built in 1918, Fort Bragg spans for 163,000 acres and includes: Pope Army Air Force Base and Simmons Army Airfield.
+But before you start yelling ‘”All the way,” let’s dive in and learn more about your duty station.

-Fort Bragg is such a large installation that several counties are located around the post borders.
+Fort Bragg is located close to Fayetteville, North Carolina almost in the middle of the state.
+Bragg is such a large installation that several counties are located around the post borders.
 Nearby counties include; Cumberland, Harnett, Hoke, and Moore.
 Popular cities within Cumberland County are Fayetteville, Eastover, Spring Lake, Hope Mills, Linden, and Wade.
 Harnett County includes many small towns such as Lillington, Dunn, Erwin, Coats, and Bunn Level.
 Hoke County provides the popular town of Raeford and Moore County has the well-known golf town of Southern Pines, Pinehurst, Aberdeen, Whispering Pines, Vass, and Cameron.

 Should you live on post or off?
 Corvias Military Living is the leasing agent for on-post living.
 It’s a good idea to do thorough research of on-post housing before committing to it.
 Due to the history and age of Fort Bragg, some housing options are in better condition than others.
 Check out all of your options prior to making a decision and signing a lease.
 A lease is not easily broken if you move in and are dissatisfied with your living space.
 Convenience is the biggest reason why families choose to live on-post.